G-DLP/gdlp.co.uk/content/info.md

 ---
 title: INFO
-description: gdlp details
+description: who what where why when
-date: 2022-06-01
+date: 2023-06-17
 draft:
 tags:
 ---

-My name is Gabrielle de la Puente (b.94, Liverpool 📍)
+My name is Gabrielle de la Puente b.94, Liverpool 📍 (puente pronounced pwen-tay. she/her)

 I am a writer.

-I co-run [The White Pube](https://thewhitepube.com) with Zarina Muhammad where we publish criticism on art, video games, films, books, theatre and all the culture that gets on our nerves (for better or worse).
-We publish reviews in [text](https://thewhitepube.com), [audio](https://thewhitepube.co.uk/podcasts/) and [video](https://www.youtube.com/channel/UC3dcNljL17OyeC_BcG0WtBQ/featured).
+I co-run [The White Pube](https://thewhitepube.com) with [Zarina Muhammad](http://zarinamuhammad.co.uk/) where we publish criticism on art, video games, films, books, theatre and all the culture that gets on our nerves (for better or worse).
+We share reviews in [text](https://thewhitepube.com), [audio](https://thewhitepube.co.uk/podcasts/) and [video](https://www.youtube.com/channel/UC3dcNljL17OyeC_BcG0WtBQ/featured).

 We also run a [Successful Funding Application Library](https://thewhitepube.co.uk/funding-library/) and a [Working Class Creatives Grant](https://thewhitepube.co.uk/grants/).
 We think broadly about how we can make a better art world for everybody (one that is fair, accessible, and a lot more affordable).
-The White Pube is funded by its readers on [Patreon](https://www.patreon.com/thewhitepube).
+The White Pube is funded by its readers on [Patreon](https://www.patreon.com/thewhitepube), [Kofi](https://ko-fi.com/thewhitepube) and [Paypal](http://paypal.me/thewhitepube).

 Alongside The White Pube, I teach, edit, mentor, chair talks, consult for arts organisations, select on open calls and prizes, discuss art and games, and do general cultural stuff like that.